Back

 Step 1: Start with what you know (on top and bottom).

-The horse is galloping at a speed of 11 meters per second, which can be written as \( \dfrac {11\:\text{m}}{1\:\text{sec}}\)
+The horse is galloping at a speed of 11 meters per second, which can be written as: \( \dfrac {11\:\text{m}}{1\:\text{sec}}\)

 Step 2: Determine what you want to get in the end (on top and bottom).

-We want to know how fast the horse is going in \( \dfrac {\text{km}}{\text{h}}\)
+You want to know how fast the horse is going in \( \dfrac {\text{km}}{\text{h}}\)

 Step 3: Determine what conversion factor(s) to use.
 You will need more than one: at least one for the top (numerator) and one for the bottom (denominator).

-We know the following:
+You know the following:

-1 km = 1000 m, so we will either use \(\dfrac{1\text{km}}{1000\text{m}}\) or \(\dfrac{1000\text{m}}{1\text{km}}\)
+1 km = 1000 m, so either use \(\dfrac{1\text{km}}{1000\text{m}}\) or \(\dfrac{1000\text{m}}{1\text{km}}\)

-1 min = 60 sec, so we will either use \(\dfrac{1\text{min}}{60\text{sec}}\) or \(\dfrac{60\text{sec}}{1\text{min}}\)
+1 min = 60 sec, so either use \(\dfrac{1\text{min}}{60\text{sec}}\) or \(\dfrac{60\text{sec}}{1\text{min}}\)

-1 hour = 60 min, so we will either use \(\dfrac{1\text{hour}}{60\text{min}}\) or \(\dfrac{60\text{min}}{1\text{hour}}\)
+1 hour = 60 min, so either use \(\dfrac{1\text{hour}}{60\text{min}}\) or \(\dfrac{60\text{min}}{1\text{hour}}\)

 Step 4: Multiply by 1 in the form of the conversion factor that cancels out the unwanted units.